jusroberts/spectrum-analyzer/README.md

 s = SpectrumAnalyzer.spectrum
 s.domains
 ```
 These domains are an array of frequencies that occur over the time slice defined by the window_size.
-The values are currently magnitudes of the complex numbers, and represent the amplitude of each frequency range.
+The values are currently magnitudes of the complex numbers, and the complex numbers themselves.
+They represent the amplitude of the frequency ranges.

 Want them to be available as both complex and magnitudes?
 Let me know, or submit a pull request!